About the project

 We are upgrading the northern (city) end of the much-loved and historic Myers Park.

-By the end of summer 2022/23, the underpass connecting the city to the park will be transformed from a carpark to a welcoming public space.
+By spring 2023, the underpass connecting the city to the park will be transformed from a carpark to a welcoming public space.

 The underpass will feature artwork designed by Ngāti Whātua Ōrākei artist Graham Tipene, through partnership with mana whenua, providing a beautiful new entranceway for the park.
 A new staircase will lead to Queen Street, and new seating, a timber boardwalk, lighting and native planting will make the park an inviting oasis in the city centre.